 2) Remove the field by clicking on the 'trash' icon

-- Users can select up to 5 long headlines
+Users can select up to 5 long headlines

-- Headlines cannot exceed 90 characters
+Long headlines cannot exceed 90 characters.

 Users can select up to 5 descriptions

-- Descriptions cannot exceed 90 characters
+Descriptions cannot exceed 90 characters

-Step 7: Finalize your Campaign Creations
+Step 7: Finalize your Campaign Creation

 Select 'Next' to finalize your campaign creation, and you're done!